bradsmialek/code-401-java-prework/03-prework-intellij.md

   * Stepping through the method calls

 ## Submitting Your Work
-Capture screenshots of your code and it's output.
+Capture screenshots of your code and its output.
 Consolidate them into a folder and submit it into the Canvas assignment designated for the Java Tutorial prework.